PeterC66/m4ops/NotesStandardsPractices.md

 - Note that a DOM node with a property = a Function is reported as "[object Function]"
   - a property = an Object is reported as "[object Object]" (similarly for an Array etc)
+- Chrome devtools has network tab - can turn on throttling to emulate a slow network (Online, Fast 3G, Slow 3G, Offline)

 ## Testing